ciDSproj/insurance_prediction/README.md

 - Numpy and Pandas for data manipulation
 - Matplotlib and Seaborn for data visualization
 - scipy.stats for feature scaling
-- sklearn for train_test_split data, building and evaluating the regression models
+- sklearn for train_test_split data, and building and evaluating the regression models

 ## Dataset